 Once you determine how to set up different work stations, you can create paths with signs or floor tape to provide clear direction for your staff.

-3. Optimize for storage
+3. Optimise for storage

 4. Implement a warehouse management system

 Using a warehouse management system (WMS) can lead to lower error rates, improved overall warehouse performance, and more timely inventory replenishment.
 Though a WMS will not directly impact the warehouse layout design, it will impact the way you layout the equipment and work stations.